zeromq/cppzmq/README.md

 Supported platforms
 ===================

  - Only a subset of the platforms that are supported by libzmq itself are supported.
 Some features already require a compiler supporting C++11.
 In the future, probably all features will require C++11.
-To build and run the tests, cmake and googletest are required.
+To build and run the tests, CMake and Catch are required.
  - Tested libzmq versions are
    - 4.2.0 (without DRAFT API)
    - 4.2.5 (with and without DRAFT API)